 - Fast.
 These muffins take a few minutes to whip up and less than half an hour to bake, allowing you to make them even when you are in a hurry!

 Note: if you like gluten free chocolate chip desserts, check out my chocolate filled pancakes recipe!

 In order to make these muffins dairy free substitute yogurt for non-dairy yogurt.

 To make these muffins vegan just replace eggs with chia eggs (1 chia egg = 1 tbsp of chia seeds + 1 tbsp of water, let the mixture sit for a few minutes).
 Replace lard with vegan butter (or check out more vegan lard substitutes) and yogurt with dairy-free yogurt!

-It is better to add some sort of a binder to your muffins to make sure they don’t fall apart as you bite into them, however, if you don’t have xanthan gum on hands you can leave it out.
+It is better to add some sort of a binder to your muffins to make sure they don’t fall apart as you bite into them, however, if you don’t have xanthan gum on hand you can leave it out.
 Just keep in mind that it will make the muffins crumble a bit more!

 Use any chocolate you prefer for this recipe!
 You can substitute the chocolate chip with any other add-ins.
 You can even use blueberries or raspberries!
 Using whole chocolate gives you control over the type and flavor.

 How to Make Gluten Free Rice Flour Chocolate Chip Muffins

 Preheat the oven to 160C (320F) and grease your muffin tins or line them with muffin baking paper.
 In a medium size bowl combine all the dry ingredients other than the chocolate chip and mix well to incorporate.
 In another bowl whisk the wet ingredients until combined.